[Guest Post] Am I Ready to Have Sex? Questions to Ask Yourself by Tina Evans

 Sadly, when someone speaks up and says “this Dom ignored my safeword”, some people will accuse them of exaggerating or instigating a witch-hunt.
 You’re not.
 Keep speaking your truth if you want to.

 No. All of this is bullshit.
 The only person to blame for ignoring your safeword is the person who did it, and there is never any excuse.
 Kink is about consent and without ongoing, active consent, it is abuse.
-You get to safeword at any point for any reason and have that respected.
+You get to safeword at any point for any reason and to have it respected.

 If you take nothing else away from this piece, please take this: it is not your fault.

 [1] I want to acknowledge that there might be rare incidents where a Dom genuinely does not hear a safeword.
-This might happen in a loud environment like a play club.
+This might happen in a loud environment like a club.
 But in those circumstances, they will be mortified and apologetic and go out of their way to take care of you the moment they realise what has happened.
 It is also the Dom’s responsibility to ensure consent is ongoing in those environments, whether through clear non-verbal safe signals, regular check-ins, or even just choosing to play somewhere a little quieter.

 If you find my work valuable, you can support the site by buying me a coffee to say thanks!